AiryAir/AiryAir/README.md

 - 👋 Hi, I’m @AiryAir
 - 👀 I’m interested in electronics, embedded systems, microcontrollers.
-- 🌱 I’m currently learning these.
+- 🌱 I’m currently learning all this ^
 - 💞️ I’m looking to collaborate on anything I can help with mostly Arduino/RPi stuff.
 - 📫 How to reach me --> twt: @airyy72